How to Start Growing Microgreens: A Beginner's Guide

 Choosing Your First Trays: Which Size Makes Sense for Beginners?

-7x14 OTG Microgreen Tray Kit - The Perfect All-In-One Starter
+7x14 OTG Microgreen Tray Kit: The Perfect All-In-One Starter

 What makes it beginner-friendly:

-Complete kit: You get the mesh tray, reservoir (base) tray, humidity dome, two silicone reusable grow mediums, and a scraper/cleaning tool.
+Complete kit: You get the mesh tray, reservoir (base) tray, humidity dome, two reusable silicone grow mediums, and a scraper/cleaning tool.
 No guesswork about what else you need.

 Right-sized harvests: Produces enough microgreens to last a small family a few days per tray.
 You're not dealing with the overwhelming yield of larger 10x20 trays before you've figured out how to use or store microgreens.